 - You sustained injuries or were made ill in that accident.

-We’ll provide examples of the types of accident that might be caused by negligence, the amounts of compensation you could be awarded and what evidence you’ll need to back up your claim.
+Read on to learn more about how employer negligence and duty of care for an employer can be defined.
+We’ll provide examples of the types of accident that might be caused by negligence at work, the amounts of compensation you could be awarded and what evidence you’ll need to back up your claim.

 Because of some cases’ complexity, it’s a good idea to have a personal injury lawyer on your side when beginning a claim.
 Their experience could help you win the case or help you achieve the correct level of compensation.

-If you are considering a claim, you should be aware of the 3-year personal injury claims time limit.
+If you consider a claim, you should be aware of the 3-year personal injury claims time limit.
 This begins from the date of your accident or from when your injuries were diagnosed.

 If you’ve asked any of the questions below recently, then this guide will answer your questions and help you understand whether you can sue an employer for negligence or not: